rjorton/MinION-COVID19/README.md

 # mini-covid19
-### MinION nCoV COVID19 data processing pipeline for CVR
+### MinION nCoV COVID19 data instructions pipeline for CVR - using guppy and ARTIC

 #### Guppy Base Calling
 Transfer the MinKnow fast5 data folder to frankenstein.cvr.gla.ac.uk for GPU based calling - if you don't have a GPU available on a linux desktop/laptop. e.g. scp or rysnc: